 I grew up eating toad in the hole, and it’s still one of my favourite meals.
 Crispy Yorkshire pudding batter, surrounding plump, meaty sausages smothered in caramelised onion gravy.
 A hearty plate of toad in the hole is comfort food at its finest.

 To make toad in the hole, the batter is poured over sausages that have been lightly browned in the oven, in a very hot pan.
 As the Yorkshire pudding batter hits the hot sausage oil, the batter immediately starts to sizzle and cook.
 After being baked in the oven for half an hour the batter has puffed up to encase the sausages, and is soft and chewy on the inside, with a lovely crispy exterior.
-Some people say the batter is the best bit 🙂
+Some people say the batter is the best bit π

 Origins of Toad in the Hole

 Toad in the hole is a traditional British dish, dating back to the early 18th century.
-The first recorded recipe for Toad in the Hole was published in 1747 in a book The Art of Cookery by Hannah Glasse, who called it ‘pigeon in a hole’.
+The first recorded recipe for Toad in the Hole was published in 1747 in the book The Art of Cookery by Hannah Glasse, who called it 'pigeon in a hole'.

 By the 19th century, toad in the hole had evolved to use any type of left-over meat encased in batter and was popular with the labourers and thrifty middle-class as an economical way of feeding large families.